 Good quality photographs of items requiring attention will be included in the report and broad indicative costs for all such works will be given, to enable the PCC to understand the level of funding which is likely to be necessary.

 Items of maintenance or minor repairs within the above timescales are likely to fall within the scope of List A or List B; all other matters will require faculty permission.
-An explanation of List A, List B and faculty matters.
 No work may commence until proper authority has been given.

 You might find it helpful to arrange a follow-up visit to discuss the contents of the report with your Inspector, particularly to clarify any issues raised in the report about which you are uncertain.

-There is an example of a recent QI report below.
+See this example of a good, recent QI report.

 Using your Quinquennial Inspector